enterprise tech implementation

 scope: multi-workstream coordination, critical path analysis, executive reporting

-tools: microsoft project, azure devops, executive dashboards
+tools: microsoft project, azure devops, microsoft excel, executive dashboards

 what i'm doing